szamehlg/GetAndCleanDataCourse/CodeBook.md

 |...         |...     |...
 |feature 561 |numeric |variable 561

-variables matrix = training data set
+variables matrix = training data set (every feature is a measure)

 Relation to the experiment: Each row is a "561-feature vector with time and frequency domain variables" and "The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data."